TheJester12/stripe-quick-payments/README.md

 ### Stripe Quick Payments

-**Stripe Quick Payments** is a simple set up for giving clients specifically formatted URL's to allow for one time and reoccurring payments through Stripe.
+**Stripe Quick Payments** is a simple web application for giving clients specifically formatted URL's to allow for one time and reoccurring payments through Stripe.

 ####Functionality: